qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 `QgsAuthMethodConfig <https://qgis.org/api/classQgsAuthMethodConfig.html>`_
 class accessed using a unique string like the following one::

-  AuthCfg = 'fm1s770'
+  authcfg = 'fm1s770'

 that string is generated automatically when creating an entry using QGIS API or GUI.

 `QgsAuthMethodConfig` is the base class for any :term:`Authentication Method`.
-Any Authentication Method sets a configuration hash map where auth informations will be stored.
-Hereafter a useful snippet to store PKI-path credentials for an hypothetic alice user:
+Any Authentication Method sets a configuration hash map where authentication informations will be stored.
+Hereafter an useful snippet to store PKI-path credentials for an hypothetic alice user:

 .. code-block:: python